sud0n1m/iamnotaprogrammer.com/_posts/2012-10-29-On-competitors-and-hurricanes.md

 ## What have our experiences been with competitors

 Overall, great.
 This is a space that I enjoy participating in.
 We attended [Inbox Love](http://inboxlove.com) recently and had a great time meeting up with people there.
-It was great to get a shout out from Ev @ Mailgun on our product, as well as compliments about our [weekly email advice](http://customer.io/learn-to-write-better-emails.html)
+It was great to get a shout out from Ev @ Mailgun on our product, as well as compliments about our [weekly email advice](http://customer.io/learn-to-write-better-emails.html) from numerous people there.

 And when it comes to our direct competitors we've seen two pretty distinct types.